-Type 1 diabetes is triggered by an autoimmune response in which the body targets insulin-producing cells[1].
-The level of beta cell breakdown in this form of diabetes differs from patient to patient, being fast in some and exceedingly sluggish in others[1].
+Type 1 diabetes mellitus (T1DM) is triggered by an autoimmune response in which the body targets insulin-producing cells[1].
+The level of beta cell breakdown in T1DM varies among patients, being fast in some and exceedingly sluggish in others[1].
 Keto-acidosis is the most common initial symptom of the illness in most people[1].
 Others exhibit symptoms such as fasting hyperglycemia as well as keto-acidosis in the context of environmental variables[1].
 Although some people may preserve adequate beta-cell activity to prevent keto-acidosis, many individuals eventually become insulin dependent and develop keto-acidosis[1].
 As the condition advances, insulin production decreases, and C-peptide levels become low, and often undetectable[1].
-A variety of reasons, including heredity, environmental factors, and idiopathic causes can cause autoimmune degradation of beta cells[1].
-Some people with type 1 diabetes have an unclear origin.
-While only a small percentage of individuals with this disease fit this description, those who do are typical of African or Asian origin[1].
+A variety of reasons, including heredity, environmental factors, and idiopathic causes have been linked to the autoimmune degradation of beta cells[1].
+Some cases of T1DM have an unclear origin.
+While only a small percentage of individuals with this disease fit this description, those who do are typically of African or Asian origin[1].

 TYPE 2 DIABETES

-Type 2 diabetes affects 90%-95% of the diabetic population.
-This kind of diabetes is characterized by a complicated process in which the fundamental issue is a balance between insulin production by beta cells and insulin action, resulting in insulin resistance to insulin-stimulated glucose[3].
+Type 2 diabetes mellitus (T2DM) affects 90%-95% of the diabetic population.
+T2DM is characterized by a complicated process in which the fundamental issue is a balance between insulin production by beta cells and insulin action, resulting in insulin resistance to insulin-stimulated glucose in the blood[3].
 Impaired glucose tolerance is the illness' intermediate stage that determines the risk of heart disease[1].
-Many individuals with this type of condition are larger and somewhat obese, indicating that obesity has induced some sort of insulin resistance[1].
-Keto-acidosis happens spontaneously and gradually in this kind of diabetes, and it is frequently triggered by the same conditions that cause type 1 diabetes: stress and illness.
-Because of the absence of apparent symptoms, this kind of diabetes is commonly undiagnosed[3].
-Most of the symptoms develop in a reasonably slow progression and are frequently not severe enough to be detected[1].
+Many individuals with T2DM are obese, indicating that obesity may induce some sort of insulin resistance[1].
+Keto-acidosis occurs spontaneously and gradually in this type of diabetes, and it is frequently triggered by the same conditions that cause T1DMsuch as stress and illness.
+Because of the absence of apparent symptoms, T2DM is commonly undiagnosed[3].
+Most of the symptoms develop slowly and are frequently not severe enough to be detected[1].

 REGIONAL OVERVIEWS